Blane245/musicgenerator/docs/CMG User Manual.md

 <a id='Recording'></a>
 ## Recording

-When the *Record* button is clicked, you will be prompted to provide a file name and location where the result .wav file will be placed.
+When the *Record* button is clicked, you will be prompted to provide a file name and location where the result audio file will be placed.
+The audio file may be either a WAV or a MP3 file.
 Once that has been identified, the selected generators are rendered and the wave file is written.

+A progress bar is displayed while the recording is being constructed.

 <a id='Previewing'></a>
 ## Previewing